 As witnessed in the recent BP Oil Spill tragedy in the Gulf of Mexico, explosions are sudden, unexpected, and can happen almost instantaneously, oftentimes without warning.
 Due to the unpredictable nature of the ensuing loss, damages and recovery efforts will most certainly take a very long time, possibly years.
 Detailed investigations will need to be conducted to protect and substantiate the property insurance claim.
-Determinations of how to apply coverage will need to be assessed.
+Determinations of how to apply coverage will need to be assessed by and experienced explosion adjuster.
 The scope of repair or replacement will undoubtedly be a challenging task if qualified professionals are not involved at the onset.
 However, the above referenced explosion is not just limited to oil producing facilities located in the middle of the ocean.
 Explosions frequently destroy manufacturing facilities, distribution centers, warehouses, and commercial properties.
 Recently, an explosion located in Georgia decimated a family home in an upscale neighborhood leaving millions of dollars of damages in its wake.

 Tutwiler and Associates was retained to assist an insured who had an elevator explode in a luxury four-story townhouse.
 The main hydraulic line that runs the elevator car broke on an upper floor causing hydraulic fluid to shoot out under pressure into the interior wall spaces and permanently installed fixtures.
 The result was that the drywall ceiling and floor coverings and a very expensive wardrobe of high-end designer clothes were covered in oily hydraulic fluid.